Terms

 `A`, `\n`, `\u{123}`, etc.

-The available escape sequences in rune literals are the same as those of text literals.
+The available escape sequences in rune literals are the same as those of the literal form of static.

 Semantics

-The underlying representation of a rune is an int32.
+The value of a rune literal is represented as its UTF-8 byte sequence packed into an int32.

 Type